 Her Dreams of Being a Nun Were Dashed!

 Shortly after Connie was born, Nedda’s mother, Fara, passed away, which caused a rift in the family that still exists today.
-Apparently, by the time Giovi had passed away, he and Fara had managed to save enough money to buy three, three-flat buildings, which they rented out, and had considerable savings stuffed in mattresses around the house, having no trust in banks.
-When Fara, too, passed away, the seven children then began fighting over the assets.
-Oddly, the four brothers aligned themselves against Nedda and her two sisters.
-The finances were eventually somehow sorted out, but each “side” refused to forgive the other and went their separate ways.
+Giovi had long since passed away, so when Fara died, the children began to fight over the assets, which included three, three-flat buildings, which they rented out, and a considerable savings stuffed in mattresses around the house, as neither Fara nor Giovi had any trust in banks.
+The four brothers aligned themselves against Nedda and her two sisters in their fight over how the assets should be distributed.
+It was eventually sorted out, but each “side” refused to forgive the other and went their separate ways.
 Thus, Nedda has never once spoken to any of her brothers since that time.